tramitit/guides/en/italy/identity_card_request.md

 ---
-title: "Identity Card Request in Italy"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: ""
-description: "Guide on how to request for an Italian Identity Card also known as Carta d'Identità"
+- Italy
+date: '2024-06-07'
+description: Learn how to get the Italian Carta d'Identità, needed by residents and travelers in Italy & the EU.
+Details on required documents and procedures.
 draft: false
+meta_title: 'Italian Identity Card: How to Obtain & Essential Details'
+title: 'Italian Identity Card: How to Obtain & Essential Details'
-translationKey: "italy-identity_card_request"
+translationKey: italy-identity_card_request
 ---

 ## Description
 ### What is it?